 Odin returned from Hel to inform Frigg of their son’s fate.
-Upon discovering that Baldr’s dreams were prophetic, Frigg made each and everything vow to never harm him.
+Upon discovering that Baldr’s dreams were prophetic, Frigg made each and every vow to never harm him.
 Thus, nothing could.

 Logically speaking, he had to be.
-Frigg made sure nothing would harm her son – or, did she?
+Frigg made sure nothing would harm her son.
 In the Gylfaginning of Snorri Sturluson’s Prose Edda, Frigg mentions to an elderly woman (who is actually Loki in disguise) that the “mistletoe…seemed young…to demand the oath from.”
 By confessing that she neglected to gather an oath from the mistletoe, of all things, Frigg unwittingly gave her son’s future murderer ammunition.